Ismail26477/ShoppinglyX_E-Commerce_Shopping_Website/README.md

-###We start making ShoppinglyX website using Django Framework.
+#Here we start making ShoppinglyX website using Django Framework.